andreassidi/powershell-converter/README.md

 - The source parameter has the value of the source folder.
 For example "C:\Users\myUser\Desktop\my audio files\wav files" or "E:\*\*\"

-- The destination parameter has the destination folder as its value.
-For example "C:\Users\myUser\Desktop\testFolder\".
-You have to set the destination path to the file runSOXforAllFilesInsideFolder.bat on the first line, "C:\Users\myUser\Desktop\audio folder"

 ## Usage